 1. Gaunter O’Dimm

-Gaunter O’Dimm, also referred to as “Master Mirror” or “Man of Glass,” emerges as perhaps the most enigmatic and malevolent figure in Witcher 3.
+Gaunter O’Dimm, also called “Master Mirror” or “Man of Glass,” emerges as perhaps the most enigmatic and malevolent figure in Witcher 3.
 On the surface, he presents himself as a mere merchant of mirrors, but as the story unfolds, it becomes clear that he possesses power far beyond comprehension, manipulating time, space, and the very fabric of reality.

 Gleb has been playing PC games since the late 1990s and has always enjoyed RPGs the most (Dragon Age, Mass Effect, Elder Scrolls, WoW, Dark Souls, etc.).
 He had tons of fun playing Witcher 3, so he made this website for discussion, guides, and other info related to the Witcher game, books, and cinematic universe.
 He travels the world as a digital nomad and spends his time working on website projects, practicing kickboxing, and telling people how awesome intermittent fasting is.